ChadJDMoore/Phishing-Analysis-Lab-1/README.md

 ### Tools Used

-- VirtualBox for an isolated environment, using a Windows 10 virtual machine and snapshots for analysis.
+- VirtualBox for an isolated environment, using a Windows 10 virtual machine and snapshots for analysis
+- VirusTotal to scan the email attachment and URLs, identifying potential malware and phishing indicators

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc